bleutzinn/grav-plugin-form-prefiller/README.md

         process_twig: true
 ```

-2) To prevent the use of old cached values the page should be excluded from the Grav cache.

-3) Using Twig variables in field labels (and in the page content if desired) requires setting `process.twig: true` in the page frontmatter.
+1. Using Twig variables in field labels (and in the page content if desired) requires setting `process.twig: true` in the page frontmatter:

-To meet these last two requirements the form page frontmatter must include these lines:

 ```
-cache_enable: false
 process:
     twig: true
 ```

-## Usage
+## Usage - Prefilling fields

 ### Available Function Calls (data-*@)